MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 **Can the source and target tenant utilize the same domain name?**

 No. The source and target tenant domain names must be unique.
-For example, source would be contoso.com and the target would be fourthcoffee.com.
+For example, a source domain of contoso.com and the target domain of fourthcoffee.com.

 **Will shared mailboxes move and still work?**

-Yes, however we only keep the store permissions as documented below:
+Yes, however we only keep the store permissions as described in these articles:

 - [Microsoft Docs | Manage permissions for recipients in Exchange Online](https://docs.microsoft.com/exchange/recipients-in-exchange-online/manage-permissions-for-recipients)